-This class is PERFECT for you if you want to develop a solid foundation upon which to build your mad lettering skillz!
+This class is PERFECT for you if you want to develop a solid foundation upon which to build your mad lettering skills.
 Seriously.
-I LOVE Skillshare so much, you can register with as many classes as you want and you can get three months for 99 cents.
+I LOVE Skillshare so much; you can register for as many classes as you want and you can one month for FREE!
 I’ve managed to take 10 Classes in the last week alone (they were short and I work from home), and I try to practice and implement a lesson each day.